 Bryan (1986) was the first to document transition from a two-cell to a one-cell circulation in a simplified ocean GCM with idealized, symmetric forcing.
 Results of coupled oceanatmosphere GCMs, however, have led to questions about the realism of more than one stable THC equilibrium.
-The situation with respect to the THCs pitchfork bifurcation (1.5) is thus subtler than it was with respect to Fig. 1.1 for radiative equilibrium.
-In the previous section, atmospheric GCMs confirmed essentially the EBM results; the results obtained in climbing the rungs of the modeling hierarchy for the THC are still in need of further clarification.
+The situation with respect to the THC's pitchfork bifurcation (1.5) is thus subtler than it was with respect to Fig. 1.1 for radiative equilibrium.

+In the previous section, atmospheric GCMs - both 2-D (North et al., 1983) and 3-D (Wetherald and Manabe, 1975) - confirmed essentially the EBM results.
+The results obtained in climbing the rungs of the modeling hierarchy for the THC appear, however, to be still in need of further clarification.